tariqjoosab/TFBMiner/README.md

 These are beginner's instructions for using TFBMiner.

 ### Dependencies
-* Anaconda/miniconda
+* Anaconda or miniconda
-Download minicoda if it is not installed already https://docs.conda.io/en/latest/miniconda.html
+Download minicoda you do not have either of these installed already https://docs.conda.io/en/latest/miniconda.html

 ### Windows